Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Analytical evaluation of the maximal local weight in the CC attack

-Similarly as in the $\theta = \pi/2$ case, we confirm numerically that for the correlations obtained in the (2,3,3,3)-scenario with an extra measurement for Bob, $B_2 = \sigma_z$, the local weights found by the linear program~\eqref{eq:linear_program} match ideally the expression \eqref{eq:local_weight_partial}.
+Similarly to the $\theta = \pi/2$-case above, we confirm for completeness that adding an extra key setting of Bob, $B_2 = \sigma_z$, in the 2333-scenario does not affect the above analysis.
+In particular, we compute numerically the maximal local weights with the linear program~\eqref{eq:linear_program}, which match then exactly the expression \eqref{eq:local_weight_partial}, as expected.